EL QUSEIR EXCURSIONS AND THE OTTOMAN CASTLE

 Surprisingly you won’t normally find many tourists in this part of El Quseir but it’s a rewarding area to stroll around, watch the fishermen and forget the worries of the world.

-Around 8km north of the city centre lie the remains of the ancient Roman port of Myos Hormos ("Mussel Harbour" and now sometimes referred to by its' Arabic title El Quseir El Qadima ).
+Around 8km north of the city centre lie the remains of an ancient port.
+Some historians claim that during the Roman period this was the port of Myos Hormos (‘Mussel Harbour’) and others that it was Leukos Limen (‘White Harbour’).
+Nowadays many people refer to it by its’ Arabic title El Quseir El Qadima.

 During the first century AD a fleet of around 120 ships (according to the Greek geographer Strabo) exported pottery, slaves (mostly from Europe) including “singing boys”, wine and precious minerals to India and East Africa and returned with imports of stone, silk and spices for the Roman empire.